stacks-network/stacks-core/docs/ci-release.md

 A matrix is used when there are several known tests that need to be run.
 Partitions (shards) are used when there is a large and unknown number of tests to run (ex: `cargo test` to run all tests).

 There is also a workflow designed to run tests that are manually triggered: [Standalone Tests](../.github/workflows/standalone-tests.yml).
-This workflow requires you to select which test(s) you want to run, which then triggers a reusbale workflow via conditional.
+This workflow requires you to select which test(s) you want to run, which then triggers a reusable workflow via conditional.
 For example, selecting "Epoch Tests" will run the tests defined in [Epoch Tests](../.github/workflows/epoch-tests.yml).
 Likewise, selecting `Release Tests` will run the same tests as a release workflow.

 Files: